Update Regarding COVID-19

 Your dental school transcripts must be evaluated by Educational Credential Evaluators (ECE), an organization that reviews the educational credentials of people educated outside the United States.
 When you fill out the CAAPID application, you will receive instructions for submitting your ECE evaluation.

 Only ECE evaluations are accepted; we do not accept evaluations from any other service.

-You are required to complete a minimum number of hours of continuing education, shadowing, and community service in the U.S. to be eligible for the IU-IDP.
+You are required to complete a minimum number of hours of continuing education and shadowing, in the U.S./Canada to be eligible for the IU-IDP.